 - head injuries such as concussions and traumatic brain injury,

 - other severe injuries requiring emergency room medical treatment

 - occasionally death

-Even relatively minor falling injuries can interfere with a person’s daily activities, such as driving, cooking, dressing, or typing.
+Even relatively minor falling injuries can interfere with your daily activities, such as driving, cooking, dressing, or typing.
 It is no surprise that the elderly and people with such bone conditions as osteoporosis are most vulnerable to injuries from falling.

 Las Vegas hotels and casinos are comprised of all different types of flooring, each of which carries potential falling hazards.
-Common slipping and falling accidents in Las Vegas hotels include:
+Common slip and fall accidents in Las Vegas hotels include: